 10 Overlooked Thriller Movies From the 1990s That You Must See

-Every year there are certain movies that do not get detected by the radar, and end up being overlooked by most audiences despite their strong critical reception.
-This includes the likes of ‘Blue Ruin’, ‘Killing Them Softly’ or ‘I Saw The Devil’ which were released this decade but only became popular worldwide after rave reviews on Underrated Lists or cult movie sites.
-Though 90’s can be considered the first decade after Hitchcock era that had a massive elevation in quality of thrillers, there are still a lot of them that went under appreciated.
+Every year certain movies do not get detected by the radar, and end up being overlooked by most audiences despite their strong critical reception.
+This includes the likes of ‘Blue Ruin,’ ‘Killing Them Softly,’ and ‘I Saw The Devil,’ which were released this decade but only became popular worldwide after rave reviews on Underrated Lists or cult movie sites.
+Though the 90s can be considered the first decade after the Hitchcock era that had a massive elevation in the quality of thrillers, there are still a lot of them that went underappreciated.
 These films were either affected by bad marketing or release dates or similar movies that came around the same time.
-Shockingly the list contains big names like The Coens, Raimi, Lynch and Lumet.
-This films may not be the greatest from their respective sub genre, but they have developed it in such a way that their influence is felt in most thrillers nowadays.
-Now, I will not be dissecting most of them or share my opinions, since they are overlooked, a considerable amount of audiences wouldn’t have watched them.
+Shockingly, the list contains big names like The Coens, Raimi, Lynch, and Lumet.
+These films may not be the greatest from their respective subgenre, but they have developed in such a way that their influence is felt in most thrillers nowadays.
+Now, I will not be dissecting most of them or sharing my opinions since they are overlooked, and a considerable amount of the audience wouldn’t have watched them.
 Here is the list of overlooked thrillers from the 90s:

 10. Ravenous (1999)

-Imagine good ol’ Begbie had all the freedom in the world to do whatever he wanted to, with no police around to arrest him while he’s messing around with a “replica”.
-Robert Carlyle is not a name you come across quite often, but the man despite his lean framework is like a molotov cocktail.
+Imagine good ol’ Begbie had all the freedom in the world to do whatever he wanted to, with no police around to arrest him while he’s messing around with a “replica.”
+Robert Carlyle is not a name you come across quite often, but the man, despite his lean framework, is like a Molotov cocktail.
 You fill him up to the brim, and there’s nobody as explosive as him on screen.
-He sports a similar charm, but lets his jaws do the talking in this cannibalistic thriller.
-The movie is based on a native Indian myth, and is not really for people who appreciate logical reasoning in thrillers.
-Though not being a typical slasher, it does have the structure and motives of one, and can be considered something along the lines of Wes Craven’s ‘Scream’.
-With its marvellous soundtrack and icy Nevadas setting, it’s very effecting at providing the chills.
+He sports a similar charm but lets his jaws do the talking in this cannibalistic thriller.
+The movie is based on a native Indian myth and is not really for people who appreciate logical reasoning in thrillers.
+Though not a typical slasher, it does have the structure and motives of one and can be considered something along the lines of Wes Craven’s ‘Scream.’
+With its marvelous soundtrack and icy Nevadas setting, it’s very effective at providing the chills.

 9. Q&A (1990)